yashaka/NSelene/README.md

     }
 }
 ```

-So...
-The main things are ported:
-- Selenide.$
-- SelenideElement#should
-- SelenideElement#shouldNot
-- SelenideElement#find / SelenideElement#$
-- SelenideElement#findAll / SelenideElement#$$
-- Selenide.$$
-- EllementsCollection#should
-- EllementsCollection#shouldNot
-- EllementsCollection#findBy
-- EllementsCollection#filterBy
-- EllementsCollection#get
-- all main Conditions
-- all main CollectionConditions

-Though NSelene is not a "complete" port (no automatic screenshots, no automatic driver creation, etc.), even now It has some useful additions to the basic "selenide set" of features.
-The following a some features that are still absent in Selenide:

 NSelene has a flexible way to locate elements by breakig long especially xpath selectors to smaller parts, like in: